developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/licensing/index.md

 * **[Global Marketing Contact Center](https://www.zebra.com/us/en/about-zebra/contact-zebra/marketing-contact-center.html) -** broken down by global region and country

-###2.
+###II.
 Access Licensing System
-* Once a licensing agreement is purchased, an email will be sent with user credentials for the Zebra licensing system.
+After a licensing agreement is purchased from Zebra or a Zebra reseller, an email will be sent to the licensing company's representative containing user credentials for accessing the [Zebra Enterprise Software Licensing system](https://softwarelicensing.motorolasolutions.com/documentation/index.html).

-* Log in for access to existing license inventory and assignments, new orders additional information.
+* **Log in to the licensing system** for access to existing license inventory and assignments, new orders and additional information.

-###3.
+###III.
 Assign a License

-* **In the Licensing System, click on the Licensing tab** and select the "Assign a License" section to see a list of products for which purchased licenses are available.
+1. **In the Licensing System, click on the Licensing tab** and select the "Assign a License" section to see a list of products for which purchased licenses are available.

-* **Select the correct version for the Enterprise Browser runtime** installed on the target devices and click on the "Assign License" link to the right.
+2. **Select the correct version for the Enterprise Browser runtime** installed on the target devices and click on the "Assign License" link to the right.

-* **Enter device details into the licensing form** that appears.
+3. **Enter device details into the licensing form** that appears.
 This corresponds with the licensing wizard that appears whenever the Enterprise Browser runtime launches.

-* **Complete the form and Tap Submit**.
+4. **Complete the form and Tap Submit**.

-* **Scan the barcodes that appear**.
+5. **Scan the barcodes that appear**.
 These contain the new license(s).
 Some device scanners might require that barcodes be printed first.

-###4.
-Applying the License
+###IV.
+Apply the License
 Enterprise Browser licensing is per-device; each license permits one device to run an unlimited number of Enterprise Browser applications on the device.

 **License components**: